cisco/ChezScheme/IMPLEMENTATION.md

 register), and a`arm32-jump` (jump to an asolute address).
 These are turned into relocation entries associated with compiled code by steps in "compile.ss".
-Relocation entries are used when loading and GCing with update routines implemented in "fasl.c".
+Relocation entries are used when loading and GCing with update routines implemented in "fasl.c" as desctibed above in "Linking".

 Typically, a linking directive is written just after some code that is generated as installing a dummy value, and then the update routine in